nomemory/mockneat-site/tutorial.md

 Adding new default generators or overriding existing ones can be done by calling `type(Class<T1> cls, MockUnit<T1> mockUnit)`.

-For example if we want to populate the `Date` fields by default with something, we can write something like this:
+For example, if we want to populate the `Date` fields by default with something, we can write something like this:

 ```java
 MockUnit<User> rUserGenerator = reflect(User.class)